chef/automate/components/automate-chef-io/content/docs/workflow.md

 The Build stage concludes with the publish phase.
 The purpose of the publish phase is to assemble one or more potentially releasable artifacts and make them available to the remaining stages of the pipeline.
-You can, for example, publish to a Chef server, to Chef Supermarket, and to JFrog Artifactory.
+You can, for example, publish to a Chef Infra Server, to Chef Supermarket, and to JFrog Artifactory.

 If the pipeline succeeds in generating and publishing the artifacts,